ADS-2023-FR1/Agile-Data-Science-Project-FR1/pipeline/.ipynb_checkpoints/pipeline_readme-checkpoint.md

 The goal of this file is to have the "oficial" execution process of our model in one place.
 When we add more steps, it should go here.

+As the pipeline at the moment is pretty simple and we just use a pretrained model, we don't need a config file, the parameters can be defined at the beginning of the notebook.

 ## Summary of `trained_model`

 It is an already trained model.
 At the moment, it is an implicit sequence model trained during 10 iters.